Rhombus (UK band)

+History

 Originally formed in Bristol, England, in 2002 by bass player Ed Grassby and featuring his brother and sister-in-law on guitars, the band started to gain momentum after Ed relocated to Huddersfield, West Yorkshire and recruited new guitarists Robert Walker and Simon Cardwell.

 The band played extensively around the UK for the next few years gaining a reputation for solid live performances; and intelligent and often witty lyrics.

-The band's profile rose as they acquired support gigs with bands such as The Damned and NFD as well as playing with a number of bands who went on to form the base of the contemporary UK Goth Rock scene.
+The band's profile rose as they acquired support gigs with bands such as the Damned and NFD as well as playing with a number of bands who went on to form the base of the contemporary UK Goth Rock scene.

 A string of self-released EPs (Rat City, 2003, Attention Seeker, 2004, The Closing Time EP, 2006) led to their music being added to club and alternative radio playlists around the world.

 In July 2007, the band put out their first full album.
 Remembrance Day was released on CD and digital download through Resurrection Records.
 The album was well received gaining solid reviews which led to more club and radio play, bigger gigs and a support tour with NFD.
 The album featured a number of guest artists including female rock singer Mya and musician Ian Grinn, both of whom had originally met Rhombus at the band's first gig when Rhombus supported The Sisters of Murphy, a Sisters of Mercy tribute act.

 Shortly after the completion of the album, the band asked Mya to join full-time adding a well received extra dimension to the band's sound.
 At this time the band started to put more effort into their stage appearance and to take their business a little more seriously.